NoRedInk/elm-style-guide/README.md

     - Imports nothing but generalized types that are used in the model

 - Update.elm
-    - Contains the Action type for the view, and the function.
+    - Contains the Action type for the view, and the update function.
+    - Contains `addresses`
     - Imports Model

 - View.elm